Meet The Makers

-HEAVENDROPt was formed because Evergreen Life Services, our parent nonprofit organization, was searching for ways to provide additional employment and employment training opportunities to individuals we serve and to bring awareness to our mission.
+HEAVENDROPt was formed by Evergreen Life Services, our parent nonprofit organization.
+Evergreen was searching for ways to provide additional employment and training opportunities to individuals we serve and to bring awareness to our mission.

 HEAVENDROPt is a perfect fit since it helps the people served to have meaningful employment.
 Seeing the workers smiling faces, sense of accomplishment and increased self-esteem brightens every day!